doreminiature/miniature/README.md

 Miniature — a web browser with improved UI that helps navigate faster and organize pages better thus increasing user awareness.

-Miniature goal is to solve [information overload](https://en.wikipedia.org/wiki/Information_overload) dilemma and connect users with the best knowledge on the web.
+Miniature goal is to solve [information overload](https://en.wikipedia.org/wiki/Information_overload) dilemma and connect users with best knowledge on the web.

 Project status: